 REQUIRED COURSE TEXTS: All texts are required materials for this course, and the same texts will be used in all courses in this series: Rhetoric I, Rhetoric II, and Rhetoric III.
-(1) Classical Rhetoric for the Modern Student (ISBN: 978-0195115420)

-- (1) Classical Rhetoric for the Modern Student (ISBN: 978-019511542 - (2) The Rhetoric and Poetics of Aristotle (ISBN: 978-0075546023) - (3) Writing with Clarity and Style A Guide to Rhetorical Devices for Contemporary Writers (ISBN: 978-1884585487). - (4) The MLA Handbook for Writers of Research Papers 7th Edition
+- (1) Classical Rhetoric for the Modern Student (ISBN: 978-0195115420) - (2) The Rhetoric and Poetics of Aristotle (ISBN: 978-0075546023) - (3) Writing with Clarity and Style A Guide to Rhetorical Devices for Contemporary Writers (ISBN: 978-1884585487). - (4) The MLA Handbook for Writers of Research Papers 7th Edition tion).
+Students who have completed The Argument Builder are also well suited and ideally prepared to embark on this journey into Rhetoric I. It would also be beneficial to the student if he has taken a course in Executive Function Skill development, like How to Be a Student (see Executive Function Skills below), and also read How to Read a Book, by Adler and VanDoren.